arunmalik1/Exploratory-Movie-Analysis/README.md

 We reommend Microsoft make movies in the adventure and fantasy genres.
 These two genres are popular and have good ROI.
 The list of recommended directors have a proven track record of success and should lend credibility to intial projects.

 ## Further Considerations
-The Tmdb database has over 26,000 moives.
+The Tmdb database has over 26,000 movies.
 However, the TN_budget database only has information for about 5,500 movies.
 This reduced the dataset sigificantly and it would be wise to have a more complete dataset.
 It should also be updated to the current year as market trends can change quickly.
 Streaming data is also missing and should be complied as it to lead to furhter insights.